prozax/XDLCoreGen/README.md

 # XDLCoreGen
 XDLCoreGen provides a framework for creating FPGA hard macros in XDL (Xilinx Design Language) for Xilinx Virtex 6 and 7 devices.
-It also implements a multiplier described in the paper "An Efficient Softcore Multiplier Architecture for Xilinx FPGAs" by Kumm et al.
+It also implements a multiplier described in the paper "An Efficient Softcore Multiplier Architecture for Xilinx FPGAs" by Martin Kumm, Shahid Abbas and Peter Zipf.

 ## Usage
 ### Creating a hard macro